 As for veterinary costs, an annual visit for a dog or cat averages $120.

 Calgary Childcare Costs

 Parents in Calgary typically pay about $1,100 a month on average for infant care, the third-highest amount among Canada's major cities.
-Only Toronto, at $1,685 per month, and Vancouver, at $1,400 per month, have higher costs for child care.
-Costs for preschool childcare is about $924 per month.
+Only Toronto, at $1,685 per month, and Vancouver, at $1,400 per month, have higher childcare costs.
+Costs for preschool childcare are about $924 per month.
 Calgary childcare costs have been increasing by about 1% annually.

 Calgary Average Monthly Childcare Costs

 Some examples of childcare in Calgary and their monthly tuition costs are Bow Valley Child Care at $1,625 for infants, Dominican Sisters' Daycare Centre at $1,030 for children ages 3-5 years old, and YMCA Calgary Child Care at $546 for 19 months to 6 years.